burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 18. Explicit Conversion Functions

-In C++98/03 `explicit` keyword is used only for the constructor to not allow implicit type conversion during a call of a constructor.
+In C++98/03, the `explicit` keyword is used only for the constructor to prevent implicit type conversion during a call to a constructor.

-Starting from C++11 `explicit` keyword is now applicable to type conversion operators.
+Starting from C++11, the `explicit` keyword is now applicable to type conversion operators.
 It will prohibit using type conversion implicitly, only explicitly.

 Example:
 ```cpp